awesome-club/not-a-framework/README.md

 **This is an experiment** in removing the complexity of modern frontend development.
 For more context, watch this video.
 [The Web is Borken.
 Let's fix it!](https://youtu.be/TaP9Wc_gkI0)

-**The goal** is to enhance HTML received from the server, and make it interactive in a seamless way.
+**The goal** is to enhance HTML received from the server, and make it interactive in a seamless manner.
 This is currently achieved using only two building blocks:
 - Events captured via `@` DOM attributes.
 (Example: `@click`, `@keyup`, `@load`)
 - DOM bindings via `:` DOM attributes.
 (Example: `:value`, `:class`, `:html`)